oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. note::

-    PL/SQL Callbacks are only supported in the python-oracledb Thick mode.
+    PL/SQL Callbacks are only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 When python-oracledb uses Oracle Client 12.2 or later, the session callback can